Strawberry-Software-Industries/SecureCloud/README.md

 Via the Install Script, which can be found in [this](https://github.com/Strawberry-Software-Industries/Install-SecureCloud) Repository.
 Otherwise clone this repository (unstable), or download the latest release (stable).

+## Version history

+You can look at the history in [VERSION.md](https://github.com/Strawberry-Software-Industries/SecureCloud/blob/main/VERSION.md)

 ## Supported Platforms
 SecureCloud works on Python 3.9 or higher.
 However, the Strawberry Software team recommends using the latest Python 3.10 version.
 All versions below Python 3.9 are untested and may not work.